-The undersigned hereby appoints William C. Erbey, Ronald M. Faris, Paul A. Koches, or any of them, as proxy, with full powers of substitution, and hereby authorizes them to represent and vote, as designated on the reverse side, all the shares of Common Stock of Ocwen Financial Corporation (the "Company") held of record by the undersigned on March 8, 2010, at the Annual Meeting of Shareholders to be held at the offices of the Company located at 1661 Worthington Road, Suite 100, West Palm Beach, Florida 33409 on Thursday, May 6, 2010, at 9:00 a.m., Eastern Daylight Time and at any adjournment thereof.
+The undersigned hereby appoints William C. Erbey, Ronald M. Faris, Paul A. Koches, or any of them, as proxy, with full powers of substitution, and hereby authorizes them to represent and vote, as designated on the reverse side, all the shares of Common Stock of Ocwen Financial Corporation (the "Company") held of record by the undersigned on March 15, 2011, at the Annual Meeting of Shareholders to be held at the offices of the Company located at 2002 Summit Boulevard, 6th Floor, Altanta, GA 30319 on Thursday, May 12, 2011, at 9:00 a.m., Eastern Daylight Time and at any adjournment thereof.

 Shares of Common Stock of the Company will be voted as specified.
-If you execute and return this proxy without specific voting instructions, this proxy will be voted FOR the election of each of the Board of Directors' nominees to the Board of Directors and FOR the ratification of the appointment of Deloitte & Touche LLP as independent registered certified public accounting firm.
+If you execute and return this proxy without specific voting instructions, this proxy will be voted FOR the election of each of the Board of Directors' nominees to the Board of Directors and FOR the ratification of the appointment of Deloitte & Touche LLP as independent registered certified public accounting firm and FOR An advisory vote on executive compensation and for THREE YEARS on An advisory vote on the frequency of holding an advisory vote on executive compensation.
 You may revoke this proxy at any time prior to the time it is voted at the Annual Meeting.

-The undersigned hereby acknowledges receipt of the Notice of Annual Meeting of Shareholders of Ocwen Financial Corporation to be held on May 6, 2010, or any adjournment thereof, a Proxy Statement for the Annual Meeting and the 2009 Annual Report to Shareholders of the Company prior to the signing of this proxy.
+The undersigned hereby acknowledges receipt of the Notice of Annual Meeting of Shareholders of Ocwen Financial Corporation to be held on May 12, 2011, or any adjournment thereof, a Proxy Statement for the Annual Meeting and the 2010 Annual Report to Shareholders of the Company prior to the signing of this proxy.